MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/about-updates.md

 - Needs attention - Devices (sorted by device name)
 - Needs attention - Issues (sorted by issue type)

-Select **View recent data** to show devices that have new information that is still being processed.
-This information will be reflected in the next full Desktop Analytics data refresh.
+To show devices with new information that the service is still processing, select **View recent data**.
+Desktop Analytics will show this information after its next full data refresh.

 ## Feature updates